cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 ## CloudBees Core Workshop Set-up
 In this lab you will setup a work environment for the CloudBees Core labs.
 Ask the instructor for the URL of the server you will be using for the Core Workshop.

-Today's URL for the CloudBees Core Workshop environment is https://workshop.cb-sa.io/cjoc/
+Today's URL for the CloudBees Core Workshop environment will be provided by your instructor.
+If you haven't already signed up for an account then follow [these instructions](../workshop-setup/workshop-setup.md) and then come back to the *Core Workshop Set-up*.

 ### Login to CloudBees Core